DDM-Lab/BruteForce_SQLi_Challenge/problem.md

 You are given two lists of username:password pairs.
 Your goal: Find the correct credentials to log in!

-The server will slow you down if you try too many times or switch lists.
+The server will slow you down if you try too many times or switch lists

 ## Details

 Browse {{link_as('/', 'here')}}, and find the flag!

-Download the bruteforce script here: {{url_for("brute_force_script.py", "here")}}
+Good Luck!

 ## Hints

-- Look at the Walkthrough
+- Look at the hints on the Walkthrough

 ## Solution Overview

-Use the provided brute force script.
+Use The provided bruteforce script.

 ## Challenge Options